yes, I've gone and done it.

 And maybe trespass a little too . . .
 Or trespass a lot . . .

-You just might find that you get what you need.
+You just might find that you can catch a Rolling Stone.

 (Sadly, this is a memoir.)